 It’s an opportunity not many fans will ever have the chance to experience.
-But for nineteen-year-old Charlotte Ulman, her dreams came true at a Yungblud concert in Nashville.
+But for twenty-year-old Charlotte Ulman, her dreams came true at a Yungblud concert in Nashville.

 Every fan has once imagined what it would be like to be pulled up on stage and stand shoulder to shoulder with someone you’ve idolised for weeks, months or even years.
 Thinking of that feeling, that view, that experience, is enough to send chills up your arms.
 And whilst for many it remains a fever dream, for a small few, it becomes a reality.
 That was the case for Charlotte Ulman, a Music Business student at Belmont University in Nashville, Tennessee.

 Looking to one day work in the live events industry, it’s no surprise to me that her passion for music and gigs is catalysed by her residency in Nashville.
 Musicians from across the world tour through Nashville because of its musical roots in the country, but where this story really comes together, is in her talents at playing guitar – something she shares freely across her social channels.
 That’s actually how I first became acquainted with Charlotte.
 Her Tik Tok channel has amassed over 65,000 followers and 4.3 million views, where she injects a little punk rock energy into covers of huge pop hits – Yungblud included.

 “I started playing the acoustic guitar when I was twelve.
 Then at thirteen, I picked up the electric because I realised all my favourite music was played on electric guitars.
 13 year old Charlotte was a hardcore emo kid and I wanted to play my favourite bands such as My Chemical Romance and Fall Out Boy.”